 You can uninstall the antivirus program before updating or upgrading your Windows.
 After the update process, you can install it back or switch to another antivirus software.

 You may also consider disabling your Windows Firewall to continue downloading the Windows Updates.
+It is a great solution to fix many other update issues like error code 0x80246007 or Windows error 0x80004005.

 Fix #2: Use the Windows Updates Troubleshooter